ElineFleurVos/Systems-medicine/README.md

 ### Assignment 1: Analysis of mixed meal model

 Each question has its own folder which contains the code for this specific question.
-Zip files of these folders are uploaded separately for each of the questions in canvas.
-Here, for each of the questions it is explained what files are made and what they do.
+For each of the questions it is explained what files are made and what they do.
 All the figures in the report are made with files that have a name of the form QX.plot.
 All the figures can also be found in the folder named Figures.

 QUESTION 1